unixsurfer/anycast_healthchecker/README.rst

 The daemon doesn't need to run as root as long as it has sufficient privileges to modify the Bird configuration (anycast-prefixes.conf) and trigger a reconfiguration on bird by running `birdc configure`.
-In the above example we use sudo and sudoers file has being configured accordingly.
+In the above example we use sudo and for that purpose (sudoers has been properly configured).

 DEFAULT section
 ***************